System identification for passive linear quantum systems: Methods for system matrices identification

 where $|E'|=[|E'_1|,\ldots,|E'_{n-1}|]$.
 As shown above, the middle matrix can be completely identified from the transfer function $\Xi(s)$.
 Therefore, all the eignevalues of $\Omega$ can now be determined.
+In the case when $\tilde{\Omega}$ is degenerated, all the elements of the vector $|E'|$ cannot be determined, but $\Omega_{11}$ and $\tilde{\Lambda}$ can be.
+Thus as in the above case the eigenvalues of $\Omega$ can be identified.
 Let us now summarize the result.